Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Missing proof from

-Observe that definition $N_{\cT}^{\mathbf{S}}$ is a partition of $C\in S_\cT$ based on $\mathbf{S}$.
+Informally speaking, $\Cc_{\cT}^{\mathbf{S}}$ is a set of cliques of type $\cT$ that have fair cost at most $k$ on precisely the solution patterns from $\mathbf{S}$.
+Observe that the set $\Cc_{\cT}^{\mathbf{S}}$ partitions the cliques in $\Cc_\cT$ according to $\mathbf{S}$.
 Introducing sets $\mathbf{S}$ allows us to stop worrying about the fair cost of vertices within the cliques.
-From now on, for every clique, we know the set of possible solution patterns, which does not violate the \fcnobrackets{}.
-Therefore, we are need to express that the fair cost of vertices in the modulator is at most $d$.
+It remains to enforce that the fair cost of vertices in the modulator is at most $k$. \lv{